etreml/Accessibility-Widget/README-en.md

 A configurable accessibility tool for websites that provides various assistive functions for people with disabilities.

 No legal liability is assumed.
+This widget was generated entirely with AI.

 > **German version available:** [README.md](README.md)